The Emergency (Ireland): Relations with Germany

+Notice from German-occupied Jersey inviting Irish citizens to register as "nationals of a neutral state."

-In pursuit of its policy of neutrality, the Irish Government refused to close the German and Japanese embassies.
+In pursuit of its policy of neutrality, the Irish Government refused to close the German embassy.
 In 1939, the German Government had very little intelligence on Ireland and Britain.
 This is because Hitler had hoped for a détente or alliance with Britain, whom he considered the "natural allies" of Nazi Germany.
 When concerted efforts to build a reliable picture of British military strength did begin around 1939–1940, efforts were first made to infiltrate spies to Britain via Ireland, but these attempts consistently failed (see Operation Lobster and Operation Seagull).
 The Abwehr also made attempts to foster intelligence gathering links with the IRA, but found that the IRA was in no condition to be of serious use — these attempts were to occur during the period 1939–1943.
 The German military also drew up plans detailing how an invasion of Ireland might take place.
 These plans were titled Plan Green and any invasion was to act as a diversionary attack in support of a main attack to conquer Britain titled Operation Sea Lion.
 Both of these plans were shelved by 1942.
 When US Army troops began to be stationed in Northern Ireland in 1942, Plan Green was reprinted because there was a fear amongst the German High Command (and the Irish Government) that the US Army might attempt an invasion of Ireland, following its occupation of Iceland (after the British invasion) and Greenland in 1941.
 These fears led to another German intelligence plan – Operation Osprey – but it was abandoned when the feared American invasion failed to take place.